Beckhoff-Switzerland/CHALET_XPlanar_Example/README.md

 The following layout has been selected with 3 movers.
 Station "Infeed1" on the left-hand side requires several movers to start interacting with the process.
 The two stations on the right-hand side "Outfeed1" and "Outfeed2" require one mover.
 They are redundant.
 If one of the two stations fails, the movers will automatically move to the other station.
 ![image](https://github.com/Beckhoff-Switzerland/CHALET_XPlanar_Example/blob/master/Layout.png)

+- Easily configurable simulation mode to simulate a process and detect bottlenecks at an early stage
-- how the framework can be used to use the movers in the station to perform a simple clamp movement with the external setpoint generator.
+- Two movers standing in a station make a clamping movement with the help of the external setpint generator
 - Changing the mover dynamics on different sections of the track
-- Easily configurable simulation mode to simulate a process and detect bottlenecks at an early stage
 - Configuration of the tracks either online from the PLC or offline in the track object

 ---